 We suspended production at all of our manufacturing facilities in Thailand from October 17, 2011 through November 14, 2011 due to severe flooding in Thailand.
 We never resumed, and have permanently ceased, production at our Chokchai facility.
-We submitted claims for losses to our insurance companies, all of which have been settled as of June 27, 2014.
-During fiscal year 2014, we recognized \$45.2 million as income related to flooding towards full and final settlement of our owned and consigned equipment and inventory claims.
-This income was offset by the recognition of \$0.5 million of other expenses in connection with write-offs of advance payments to a customer due to flood losses.
+We submitted claims for losses to our insurance companies, all of which were settled as of the end of fiscal year 2014.

+In fiscal year 2014, we received from our insurer a final payment of \$45.2 million against our claims for owned and consigned equipment and inventory, which we recognized as income related to flooding.
+This income was offset by \$0.5 million of other expenses from write-offs of advance payments to a customer due to flood-related losses.